MichaelTaylorProjects/Abiotic-Linux-Server/README.md

 # Abiotic-Linux-Server
+This project demonstrates:
+1. Headless Linux service deployment
+2. SteamCMD Automation
+3. Wine-based server hosting
+4. Persistent save migration
+5. systemd service management
+6. Real-world uptime hardening

+This was built and is currently running on my own hardware.

-Running Abiotic Factor Dedicated Server on Pop_OS Using Wine + systemd
+##Running Abiotic Factor Dedicated Server on Pop_OS Using Wine + systemd

 This project documents the deployment of a persistent, auto-starting dedicated game server for Abiotic Factor on Linux using:
 Pop!_OS (Ubuntu-Based)